3ahmnm1920-mep3/NakedOptics-InstragramFilter-Kronberger/README.md

 # Project Description
-A Filter to match the pink/purple design of a Naked Optics product by creating a 80s look and feel filter
+A Filter to match the pink/purple synthwave design of a Naked Optics product by creating a 80s look and feel filter

 # Concept
 SKIING IN THE 80s